Chart Color Schemes

 The level of residential development activity in Strathfield South is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Strathfield South averaged around 9 new dwelling approvals annually over the past 5 financial years to June 2021, totalling an estimated 45 homes.
-As of June 2026, 6 approvals have been recorded.
-The area has experienced population decline, with new supply likely keeping up with demand, offering good choice to buyers.
-New dwellings are developed at an average expected construction cost value of $750,000, indicating a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Strathfield South averaged around 9 new dwelling approvals annually over the past 5 financial years, totalling an estimated 45 homes.
+As of FY-26, 6 approvals have been recorded.
+The area's population decline suggests new supply has likely kept up with demand, offering good choice to buyers.
+New dwellings are developed at an average value of $750,000, indicating a focus on the premium segment with upmarket properties.

-There have also been $8.7 million in commercial approvals this financial year, demonstrating the area's primarily residential nature.
+This financial year has seen $8.7 million in commercial approvals, reflecting the area's primarily residential nature.
 Compared to Greater Sydney, Strathfield South records markedly lower building activity (51.0% below regional average per person), which generally supports stronger demand and values for established dwellings.
-This is also below average nationally, reflecting the area's maturity and possible planning constraints.
+This is also below average nationally, suggesting possible planning constraints.
 Recent development has been entirely comprised of detached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
-Developers are constructing more detached housing than the existing pattern implies (55.0% at Census), reflecting persistent strong demand for family homes amid densification trends.
+Notably, developers are constructing more detached housing than the existing pattern implies (55.0% at Census), reflecting persistent strong demand for family homes amid densification trends.

 The location has approximately 491 people per dwelling approval, reflecting an established area.
 Looking ahead, Strathfield South is expected to grow by 28 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.